- tramadol hydrochloride

-MAXITRAM SR may affect an unborn child and is present in breast milk.
-Therefore it should not be taken during pregnancy or breast-feeding.
+MAXITRAM SR may affect an unborn child.
+Therefore it should not be taken during pregnancy.

 If you are pregnant or breast-feeding, think you may be pregnant or planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

 Tramadol is excreted into breast milk.
 For this reason, you should not take MAXITRAM SR more than once during breast-feeding, or alternatively, if you take MAXITRAM SR more than once, you should stop breast-feeding.

 MAXITRAM SR may cause side effects such as drowsiness and blurred vision.
 If this happens, do not drive or use any tools/machines and do not perform any hazardous tasks.

 The medicine can affect your ability to drive as it may make you sleepy or dizzy.

 Talk to your doctor or pharmacist if you are not sure whether it is safe for you to drive while taking this medicine.

 This medicine contains methyl parahydroxybenzoate and propyl parahydroxybenzoate which may cause allergic reactions, some of which may be delayed.

 This medicine contains sucrose.
 If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicine.